Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 ***************************************

 Interfaces like ``setHello`` are referred to as `transitions` in Scilla.
 Transitions are similar to `functions` or `methods` in other languages.
+There is an important difference, however, most languages allow their functions or methods to be "interrupted" by a thread running in parallel, but Scilla won't let a transition to be interrupted ensuring there is no so-called reentrancy issues.

 .. note::

 	The term `transition` comes from the underlying computation model in Scilla which follows a communicating automaton.
 A contract in Scilla is an automaton with some state.
 The state of an automaton can be changed using a